-When it's not convenient for you to put data directly into OmniFocus, you can send a specially-formatted email to yourself and OmniFocus will process it later.
+When it's not convenient for you to put data directly into OmniFocus (like when you're sitting at a someone else's computer), you can send a specially-formatted email to yourself and OmniFocus will process it later.
 To set it up, use the OmniFocus Mail preference pane.